abpframework/abp/docs/en/UI/Angular/Modal.md

 @Input() visible: boolean
 ```

 **`visible`** is a boolean input that determines whether the modal is open.
-It is also can be used two way binding.
+It is also can be used two-way binding.

 #### busy